What Does SERP mean?

 Search Engine Results Pages (SERP) are the results pages that show up in search engines after a user enters an online query.
 The architecture of a SERP can be varied based on the searchers choice of terminology, phrasing and intention.
-However, in basic terms, a SERP is list of results in response to a searchers enquiry, often sitting alongside a number of paid advertisements.
+However, in basic terms, a SERP is a list of results in response to a searcher’s inquiry, often sitting alongside several paid advertisements.

 What is a SERP Feature?

 In the most basic terms, a SERP feature is any result on a Google Search Engine Results Page, which differs from a traditional organic result.

 Every SERP is completely unique and tailored to the user’s specific search query.
 Google is constantly evolving to meet the ever-demanding needs of users and customising their search results to not just one single result but to a diverse SERP which offers answers, images, reviews and information way beyond that initial search term.

 As we already know, digital moves quickly, and every single day we are met with new technologies and new research which interrupts our existing knowledge.
 That’s why SERPs are constantly in a state of flux, and Google and other search engines are constantly testing the best ways to humanise the online experience.